 Student liability insurance is provided by the University at Buffalo.
 Coverage is effective only when students are performing activities associated with requirements of the educational program.

-The clinical instructor (undergraduate programs)/course coordinator (graduate programs) will complete a UBSON Incident Report and notify the course coordinator (undergraduate only) and assistant dean.
+The clinical instructor (undergraduate programs)/course coordinator (graduate programs) will complete a UB SON Incident Report and notify the course coordinator (undergraduate only) and associate dean for clinical programs.

 The student should seek treatment at a facility covered by his/her insurance or as directed.
 The student should heed the recommendations of the health care professional performing the initial evaluation for the occupational exposure, including follow-up.
 If a student does not have a local primary care provider with whom to follow-up, the student should contact University at Buffalo Student Health Services at 716-829-3316 to make an appointment with the infectious disease specialist on staff and request lab results be sent to UB SHS as soon as they are available (fax: 716-829-2564).